Would you like to view this website in another language?

 Sunday £1,300 £3,000 43.3% Too many FOH on brunch

-Do the same by role (e.g. FOH vs BOH) and, if you run delivery, split out the labour behind that channel.
-This is usually where you find overtime, duplicate cover or “just-in-case” shifts.
-Industry guidance on restaurant analytics shows that combining POS sales with staffing data makes it much easier to see where labour is misaligned with demand.
+This is usually where you find overtime, duplicate cover, or "just-in-case" shifts.
+Combining POS sales data with staffing data makes it much easier to spot where labour is misaligned with demand.

 Set a realistic 5–10% saving target (without breaking the law)

-Now you know your current numbers, it is time to choose a target – without cutting staff and without breaking UK labour laws.
+Now you have your baseline, you can set a target without cutting staff and without breaking UK labour laws.

-Decide how much labour cost you need to shave off per week (e.g. £250–£300) through better scheduling, less overtime and tighter admin.
+3. Translate into weekly goals: Decide how much you need to trim per week (e.g. £250–£300) through better scheduling, less overtime, and tighter admin.

-If your labour % drops because people are skipping breaks or being underpaid, that is not a win – it is a risk.
-The goal is fewer wasted hours, not fewer people.
+If your labour % drops because people are skipping breaks or being underpaid, that is not a win; it is a legal risk.

 For proper data-driven scheduling, you need to see staffing and demand on the same page.
 For most UK restaurants, that means pulling together:

-• Sales data – from your POS, ideally by 15 or 30 minutes.
+• Sales data: From your POS, ideally in 15 or 30-minute intervals

-• Events data – local events, sports, school holidays, payday weekends.
+• Events data: Local events, sports fixtures, school holidays, payday weekends

-You do not need AI to start forecasting demand, but you do need a consistent way to predict how busy you will be.
+You do not need AI or expensive forecasting tools.
+You need a consistent way to predict how busy you will be.

 Spotting patterns in your sales and covers